-Data scientists use strategies in machine learning, natural language processing and deep learning to develop custom data models and algorithms in order to target business outcomes as discussed with the business stakeholders.
+Data scientists use strategies in machine learning, natural language processing, and deep learning to develop custom data models and algorithms to target business outcomes, as discussed with the business stakeholders.

-These business outcomes could be anything related to optimization, revenue generation, customer satisfaction and so on.
-At the same time, the algorithmic models have to be optimized for effectiveness and accuracy with continuous incoming of new data.
+These business outcomes could be anything related to optimization, revenue generation, customer satisfaction, etc. At the same time, the algorithmic models have to be optimized for effectiveness and accuracy with continuous incoming of new data.
 Once these models are built and checked for accuracy, data scientists communicate with machine learning engineers and other data engineers to move or deploy these models into production.
-This responsibility also involves developing processes that are necessary to maintain and monitor model performance.
+This responsibility also involves developing necessary processes to maintain and monitor model performance.

 Develop A/B testing frameworks

-By having a cause and effect testing framework, data scientists can use various samples of data from the experiment to improve model behaviors for micro-cohorts or individuals.
+By having a cause and effect testing framework, data scientists can use various data samples from the experiment to improve model behaviors for micro-cohorts or individuals.
 Business stakeholders and researchers can simulate outcomes based on improvements demonstrated by these testing frameworks.
-Without A/B testing, the modeling developed by a data scientist will lack a stimulus-response system and teams may not be able to scope the opportunity size accurately.
+Without A/B testing, the modeling developed by a data scientist will lack a stimulus-response system, and teams may not be able to scope the opportunity size accurately.

 Data Scientist Qualifications

 R is one of the analytical/statistical tools designed for data analysis.
 This is one of the tools most commonly used by data scientists.
 Another common language used by them is Python.
 Python shares a large user base as it is not only used for analysis but also as a web framework (Flask, Django) data manipulation (pandas, numpy) with a lot of machine learning libraries (scikit-learn, tensorflow, nltk, spacy) for implementation of machine learning and natural language processing models.